 What is the CARF Accreditation process?

-CARF accreditation can be quite a lengthy process - 9-12 months for first time applicant; however, because of the time required to complete, it demonstrates the facility's commitment to continually enhance the quality of services and programs offered.
+CARF accreditation can be quite a lengthy process – 9-12 months for first-time applicants; however, because of the time required to complete, it demonstrates the facility’s commitment to continually enhance the quality of services and programs offered.
 It begins with the service provider completing an internal examination of its programs and business practices.
 Then CARF sends a team of expert practitioners to complete an on-site survey of the service provider.
 During that on-site survey, the service provider must demonstrate that it conforms to the rigorous and internationally recognized CARF standards.

 CARF accreditation consists of ongoing consultation and in-depth on-site reviews to help a CARF-accredited service provider achieve the highest quality of care for their customers.
 Accreditation demonstrates that the organization has opened its service delivery and business processes to outside scrutiny to improve the quality of their programs.

 Following the on-site survey, the CARF presents a written report for the CARF-accredited service provider which includes strengths and areas for improvement.
 Throughout accreditation, the facility is required to keep the CARF updated on the status of the improvements that are being made, particularly if there are areas for improvements in the written report.

 What does CARF accreditation mean for the public?